-When it comes to speaker salaries, no European countries compare to Germany in terms of speaker earnings.
+When it comes to speaker salaries, no European country compares when it comes to the German salaries.

 If you, on the other hand, identify as a woman, you will be surprised by the low parity between male fees and female fees.

 Equal pay is a highly debated topic in Germany, and they even have an "Equal Pay Day" symbolizing the extra days that women have to work during the year to earn as much as their male counterparts.